 n/a

 OTHER IMPLICATIONS

-Final exam required VES NO
+Final exam required YES NO

-Criminal Record Check required YES NO NO
+Criminal Record Check required YES NO

 OVERLAP CHECK

-Checking for overlap is the responsibility of the Associate Dean.
+Checking for overlap is the responsiblity of of the Associate Dean.

-Each new course proposal must have confirmation of an overlap check completed prior to submission to the Faculty Curriculum Committee.
+Each new course proposal must have conf nfirmation of an overlap check completed prior to submission to the Faculty Curriculum Committee.

+Name of Originator

 Pascal Haegeli